 Ask the right question

-God is simply not interested in recording your sins or assigning guilt and blame.
+God is just not interested in recording your sins or assigning guilt and blame.
 Our sins surely grieve the Holy Spirit – they make him sad – but he doesn’t withdraw, condemn, or convict us in response.

 No doubt some serious folk will be offended by the idea of gentle Jesus.
 They will write to remind me of the Revelation churches.
 They will say, “Jesus wasn’t exactly gentle with the Thyatirans and the Laodiceans, was he?”